jl7230-pixel/STAT5293-GenAI-Course-Project/README.md

 ## Chain-of-Thought Distillation for Mathematical Reasoning

 This repository contains the final project for **STAT GR5293 GenAI**.
 The project studies chain-of-thought (CoT) distillation for mathematical reasoning using the GSM8K dataset and a Qwen2.5-3B-Instruct student model.

+---

+## Main Final Project Code

+Please open the main notebook:

+`STAT5293_Final_Project_for_GitHub.ipynb`

+This notebook contains the complete final project pipeline, including data preparation, training-format construction, LoRA fine-tuning, evaluation, and visualization.

+If GitHub cannot preview the notebook correctly, please download it and open it in Google Colab with GPU runtime.

+---

+## Project Goal

 The main goal is to compare three training formats: